 Andy says, "Our visitors may not realise it but there are so many jobs still to do at this time of year, especially as the days get shorter.
 Whilst putting the garden to bed, I'll already be thinking ahead to our spring jobs but it's a welcoming thought to know that the first green leaves and developing flower heads of the snowdrops will be showing in January, heralding the explosion of colour to come."

-Hannah joined the team at the end of the summer, having worked at other National Trust properties previously.
-She is slowly being introduced to the specific jobs of Bateman's garden and is especially looking forward to meticulously pruning the pleached limes during December.
+Hannah joined the team at the end of the summer 2017, having worked at other National Trust properties previously.
+Over the past year she has slowly being introduced to the specific jobs of Bateman's garden and especially the meticulously pruning the pleached limes during December.
 It is true to say that Hannah was anxious about this particular job but under the watchful eye of Andy she managed it pretty well, although the tripod ladders were a bit of a challenge.

 Kev - our ranger

 Kev has also worked at Bateman's for many years.
 He spends most of his time out and about on the wider estate.
 Last winter and spring he was working hard with a team to renew some of the ponds on the estate that had become clogged and overgrown.
 He's also learning about the bats at Bodiam Castle and training to become a bee-keeper looking after our hives here at Bateman's.